Glossary

 Driver selected dynamic vehicle settings – Driver can control the way a vehicle responds to throttle, braking and steering inputs.
 This system also can adjust ride quality from soft and comfortable to firm and sporty for maximum handling.

-Drowsy driver detection – When the system senses the driver is inattentive, according to the degree of inattentiveness of the driver; drowsy drivers may be nudged awake automatically by vibrating their seat, increasing radio volume or an alarm.
+Drowsy driver detection – When the system senses the driver is inattentive, according to the degree of inattentiveness of the driver; drowsy drivers may be nudged awake automatically by vibrating their seat or steering wheel, increasing radio volume or an alarm.

-Dual view front navigation/video screen A single touch screen monitor that allows simultaneous navigation system data displayed to the driver while DVD video is displayed to the passenger.
+Dual view front navigation/video screen – A center monitor that allows simultaneous navigation system data to be displayed to the driver while DVD video is displayed to the passenger.
 This allows two different programs to be viewed at the same time.
-For example: the driver has the navigation map in full view while driving and at the same time the front-seat passenger can enjoy a video film or scroll through an iPod playlist.

 Electronic noise cancellation system – System reduces interior noise by matching sound waves with a reverse wave to cancel out the sound.